Albertans are knowledgeable, confident, motivated and have the skills they need to engage in physical activity for life.

 Each Centre provides workshops, resources, and events for coaches, teachers, recreation leaders, and other physical literacy champions, while some Centres also offer direct quality physical activity programming in their communities.

-We are currently funded through operational support from the Alberta Ministry of Culture, Multiculturalism and Status of Women, in addition we also receive Bilateral Funding from the Alberta Ministry of Culture, Multiculturalism and Status of Women and Sport Canada.
+We are currently funded through operational support from the Alberta Ministry of Culture, Multiculturalism and Status of Women and are housed at Alberta Post Secondary Institutions.